 What do I think about the stability of the solution?

-I would assess the stability and reliability of Microsoft Entra ID as not really having experienced any downtime, crashes, or performance issues.
+I assess the stability and reliability of Microsoft Entra ID as having experienced no downtime, crashes, or performance issues.

 What do I think about the scalability of the solution?

-Microsoft Entra ID works perfectly and scales with the growing needs of my organization as it's the perfect source to use with perfect tools.
+Microsoft Entra ID scales very well with the growing needs of my organization.

 How are customer service and support?